Skip to main content

 1. The actual amount for which said acquisition was made.

-For these purposes, the minimum amortization will be considered the result of the maximum amortization period or the corresponding fixed percentage, depending on each case.
+For these purposes, the minimum amortization will be considered as the result of the maximum amortization period or the corresponding fixed percentage, depending on each case.

 • Transfer of assets that are or have been affected by an economic activity carried out by the taxpayer